 In general, gluten-free flour is a type of flour that has no gluten.
 In other words, it’s not made with wheat and, instead, is a combination of alternative flours like rice flour, potato flour, and other ingredients that make it work like regular flour.
 For people who can’t eat gluten, it’s a great thing.

 I like Bob’s Red Mill gluten-free 1:1 AP flour because you can use it just like you would all-purpose flour.
 It’s a 1:1 substitution making it easy to swap in recipes.

-If whole wheat flour is on the high end of protein content, cake flour is on the opposite end.
+If whole wheat flour is on the high end of protein content, cake flour is on the opposite end: it has the lowest protein count.
 Cake flour is soft, fine, and most often use to make – you guessed it – cakes.

 Less protein means less gluten, which means soft, tender cakes when you use cake flour.
 If light and fluffy is your goal, this is the flour to use.

 - Brands: Swans Down, King Arthur Flour, Pillsbury, and Bob’s Red Mill are the common brands of cake flour you’ll find at the store.

 - Substitute for cake flour: I have a whole post about it, including how to make cake flour using all-purpose flour.
 If you don’t use it often, it’s a great hack to know.
 It saves a trip to the store!

 Bread flour has more protein than all-purpose flour, which creates more gluten, giving your breads and pizza dough that classic chew.